mattmarietta/AIxDATAxFinal/README.md

 # AIxDATAxFinal
 My team and I's final submission for the AIxData Datathon where we won 1st place for the Supervised Learning Pillar.
+We were tasked with finding the Average disbursed loans based on a training and testing dataset.
+We developed a model that was comprised of an XGB model along with a random forest model.
+We preprocessed and cleaned our data and then combined both predictions from the models at the end to make our final calculation even stronger.